 Welcome to W.K.
 Kellogg Manor House

 The estate grounds remain open for self-guided walking tours from dawn to dusk.
-You are welcome to pick up a historical walking tour guide from our brochure rack on the office doors at the Manor House.
-Please remember when enjoying the estate to remain 6 feet away from other visitors.
+You are welcome to pick up a historical walking tour guide from our brochure rack on the office doors at the Manor House or download a pdf version of our Historical Walking Tour.
+When enjoying the estate please remain 6 feet away from other visitors, bring your own water, pack out any garbage and note there are no open public restrooms available at this time.

 Built on the highest point overlooking Gull Lake in 1925-1926, the Manor House, with its awe-inspiring views and historic grandeur, is a lovely choice to host your next event.
 Weddings, conferences, and any event you can dream of will be wonderful with the Manor House as the setting, enchanting your guests with memories that will last a lifetime.
 Contact us for more information.